Weatheradio Canada: Frequencies

-Weatheradio Canada signals are transmitted using FM (10 kHz bandwidth), with band spacing of 25 kHz.
-Over 90 per cent of Canadians live within range of a Weatheradio transmitter.
-Broadcast range for a Weatheradio transmitter is approximately 60 kilometres, but this depends on things like terrain, the quality of the receiver, and the antenna height above ground.
-The service uses multiple frequencies:
+Weatheradio Canada signals were transmitted using FM (10 kHz bandwidth), with band spacing of 25 kHz.
+These transmissions covered areas in around a 80-kilometre (50-mile) radius from the station, but this all depended on terrain, weather quality, and the antenna height above ground.
+It was estimated that over 90 percent of Canadians lived within range of a Weatheradio transmitter.
+The service used multiple frequencies: